 Students can explore their future career opportunities by doing an internship with an organization or institution in which they would like to work.
 The process of developing an appropriate internship begins by asking you, the CSUSB student, what is it that you really want to do after graduation?
 While each of you brings something uniquely different to the table in terms of your own skills and interests, anthropology students, in general, have excellent writing, conflict resolution, and cross-cultural communication skills, which makes them quick to learn new skills at the internship site.

 Interested students are invited to meet with their faculty advisor to develop an internship opportunity that is right for them.
-They also are invited to make use of on-campus services, resources, and events available to them through the Career Development Center, Community University Partnership and Service Learning office, and the Center for International Studies and Programs.
+They also are invited to make use of on-campus services, resources, and events available to them through the Career Development Center.

 Archaeology and Cultural Resource Management Internships